gotreasa/gotreasa-berlin-clock/_NOTES.md

 ## Pomodoro 27

-- 🚧 Continue fleshing out the container structure tests
+- ✅ Continue fleshing out the container structure tests
 - ⚠ Integrate container structure tests into the pipeline
+- ⚠ Setup the local environment for inspec tests

+## Pomodoro 28

+- ✅ Check if SonarLint can be run from the command line
+- 🚧 Integrate container structure tests into the pipeline
 - ⚠ Setup the local environment for inspec tests